ReadAlongs/SoundSwallower/README.md

 With that in mind the current version is limited to finite-state grammar recognition.
-In addition, the eternally problematic and badly-designed audio library as well as all other external dependencies have been removed.
+In addition, the eternally problematic and badly-designed audio library as well as (almost) all other external dependencies have been removed.

 Compiling SoundSwallower